Finspire13/Finspire13.github.io/_pages/about.md

 # ♥️ Services

+- *2025*, Area Chair of International Conference on Learning Representations (ICLR)
 - *2025*, Area Chair of Conference on Neural Information Processing Systems (NeurIPS)
 - *2024*, Chair of The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models at ACM MM 2024
 - *2024*, Area Chair of International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)